 Achievement Awards The Conservation Federation of Missouri recognizes outstanding achievement in conservation activity including the highest honor, Missouri Conservationist of the Year.

 Conserving our air, water, soil and wildlife resources is an ongoing challenge that requires a continuing commitment by all citizens.
-Many people have made outstanding personal efforts toward some htmlect of conservation, either individually or as part of an organization.
+Many people have made outstanding personal efforts toward some aspect of conservation, either individually or as part of an organization.
 Through these awards CFM seeks to give them the recognition they deserve.
 If you know someone who has done something special to aid conservation in Missouri, we invite you to nominate them for a Conservation Award.

 Who can be nominated?